Autonomous quantum machines and the finite sized Quasi-Ideal clock: Results (Overview)

-So far, the results stated have only been for when the initial Gaussian superposition of time states $\ket{\Psi_\textup{nor}(k_0)}$ has a width $\sigma$ equal to $\sqrt{d}$ and mean energy centered in the middle of the spectrum of $\hat H_c$.
+So far, the results stated have only been for when the initial complex Gaussian superposition of time states $\ket{\Psi_\textup{nor}(k_0)}$ has a width $\sigma$ equal to $\sqrt{d}$ and mean energy centered in the middle of the spectrum of $\hat H_c$.
 This particular choice of the width which we call \textit{symmetric}, has a particular physical significance.
-The uncertainty in both the energy and time basis, denoted $\Delta E$ and $\Delta t$ respectively, are equal with $\Delta E\Delta t=1/2$.\footnote{up to an additive correction term which decays exponentially in $d$. } The last equality is true regardless of the width $\sigma$, implying that all our Gaussian clock states are minimum uncertainty states.\footref{refnote} However, whenever $\sigma >\sqrt{d}$, we have $\Delta E < \Delta t$ implying less uncertainty in energy.
+The uncertainty in both the energy and time basis, denoted $\Delta E$ and $\Delta t$ respectively, are equal with $\Delta E\Delta t=1/2$.\footnote{up to an additive correction term which decays exponentially in $d$. } The last equality is true regardless of the width $\sigma$, implying that all our \gClock~states are minimum uncertainty states.\footref{refnote} Whenever $\sigma >\sqrt{d}$, we have $\Delta E < \Delta t$ implying less uncertainty in energy.
 We call these \textit{energy squeezed} states in analogy with quantum optics terminology.
 Meanwhile, we call states for which $\sigma <\sqrt{d}$, \textit{time squeezed} since $\Delta E > \Delta t$ in this case.
 It is likely that only time squeezed states can achieve the Heisenberg limit \cite{HesenbergLim}.
-Yet, from the viewpoint of quantum control, as we shall now see, our results suggest that squeezed states (either in the time or energy basis) have larger errors $\varepsilon_c$ and $\varepsilon_v$, thus rendering them more fragile to back-reactions from the potential $V_0$.
-Full details are left to later sections, but qualitatively the behaviour is as follows.
+Yet, from the viewpoint of quantum control, our results suggest that squeezed states (either in the time or energy basis) have larger errors $\varepsilon_c$ and $\varepsilon_v$, thus rendering them more fragile to back-reactions from the potential $V_0$.
+More precisely, whenever the initial clock state is energy or time squeezed, the error terms $\varepsilon_c$, $\varepsilon_v$ still maintain their linear scaling with time.
+However, w.r.t. the dimension of the clock, the error no longer decays exponentially in $d$, but rather in $d^\eta$, where $0<\eta<1$, and where $\eta$ decreases as the state is squeezed further in time or energy.
+(Full details are left to later sections.)